lwl1112/polymorphicHERV/README.md

   HERVK_hg38_sort_01apr2018.bed     (hg38 build)

-3.3 convert bam files to fasta files.
+3.3 convert bam files to fasta files, then kmerize to *.50.fa with k=50.

 Example files [dataset_samples/] can be downloaded as follows: